Safe use of metal turning lathes

 Unsecured objects can become projectiles when the lathe is started, possibly striking employees.

-- Ensure nothing is unsecured on carriage.
+- Ensure everything is secured on the carriage.

 - Ensure guarding is placed on the carriage, where appropriate.